Dear Parish Faithful & Friends in Christ,

-I began this Monday morning with a question on my mind: Is there life after Pascha?
-This, in, turn, led to a series of further related questions: Is there meaningful ecclesial/church life following the paschal celebration of only little more than one week ago?
+I began this morning with a question on my mind: Is there life after Pascha?
+This, in, turn, led to a series of further related questions: Is there meaningful ecclesial/church life following the paschal celebration of only little more than a few days ago?
 Is it possible to retain any of the vibrancy and joy of commemorating, participating, and experiencing the Resurrection of Christ?
 Can we continue to maintain our ecclesial lives beyond the level of perfunctory attendance once we have passed through Great Lent, Holy Week and Pascha?

 Humanly speaking, these may be unrealistic expectations for the following reasons:

 - Most everyone is still overcoming a certain level of exhaustion, that is not merely physical.
 I think at times that Bright Week may have to be downgraded to Recovery Week!

 - Clearly everyone is back to normal time and routines – work, school, etc. – that may have been temporarily interrupted during Holy Week and Pascha.
 “Life goes on,” according to a limp cliché, and we may still be catching up with some unfinished business.

 - The Paschal/Pentecostal Season does not have the unique services that characterize Great Lent, Holy Week and Pascha.
 The one exception, the services of Bright Week, have not well-attended and are therefore no longer scheduled.